-Creating a sustainable future for generations to come is a core commitment of the RPC Group, and has been fully embraced by RPC Bramlage Division.
+Creating a sustainable future for generations to come is a core commitment of the Berry Global Inc., and has been fully embraced by Berry Bramlage.

 Sustainability is incorporated into our way of working and underscores just about everything we do.
 We have very clear goals and target numbers we want to meet that go beyond those regulatory requirements.
 We think it is important to carry out actions because they are the right thing to do, not just because they are legislated.

 We take our commitment to the environment seriously and we have agreed upon a number of initiatives for the future with very clear goals in mind.